 It's also good if they don't take up too much space and don't weigh too much but, quite honestly, these are secondary considerations!

 And, of course, they have to be able to pass through airport security.

 With that in mind, here's my recommendations for the best travel toys for toddlers on planes.
-We've flown long and short haul with Baby Lab and tried and tested these to the max!
+We've flown long and short haul with a two year old and tried and tested these to the max!

 I've also included the Amazon link because, let's face it, chances are you're reading this on your phone with a toddler nearby or in the dark while breastfeeding or cramming all your life admin into 10 minutes so who has the time to wander off shopping elsewhere?!

 If you buy through these affiliate links, we may earn a small commission at no extra cost to you.
 However, all of these products have been tried and tested by our own toddlers, on a flight, and we're only recommending the ones that worked!

 Airport Busy Book - a hard board book for younger, enthusiastic fingers with moving parts and flaps.

 This is a great way to prep your toddler for the upcoming flight as well as explain parts of the airport and takeoff.

 It's robust and interactive.
 You can't go wrong with a nice, quiet book.
 Always a hit.